Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

 where, $H_0(k)$ is the non-interaction Hamiltonian at each $k$-point from DFT calculation, $\tilde{\Sigma}(k,\omega)=\hat{P}_{k}(\Sigma(\omega)-\Sigma_{dc})$, $\hat{P}_{k}$ are the projection operators.

 The low-energy quasiparticle (QP) behaviour is described by the following QP Hamiltonian,

-Our (001) surface electronic structure, Fermi arcs and Berry curvature were calculated based on the low-energy QP Hamiltonian.
+Our (001) surface electronic structure, Fermi arcs and Berry curvature were calculated based on the low-energy QP Hamiltonian (See Supplementary Note 5).
 The surface spectra (i.e., Fermi arcs) were calculated by using the iterative Green's function method \cite{Sancho_1985} as implemented in the WannierTools package \cite{WU2017}.
+The QP band structure of FM Co$_3$Sn$_2$S$_2$ obtained from the QP Hamiltonian here cannot totally capture the effect of electronic correlations---the reduction of its Drude spectral weight \cite{Kotliar3}.

-The real part of the optical conductivity $\sigma_{1}^{QP}$(\emph{$\omega$}) contributed by the direct optical transitions between the calculated quasiparticle bands in the main text was calculated by the Kubo-Greenwood formula as implemented in the Wannier90 package \cite{Basov3, Martin Dressel, MOSTOFI20142309}.
+The real part of the optical conductivity $\sigma_{1}^{\rm QP}$(\emph{$\omega$}) contributed by the direct optical transitions between the calculated quasiparticle bands in the main text was calculated by the Kubo-Greenwood formula as implemented in the Wannier90 package \cite{Basov3, Martin Dressel, MOSTOFI20142309}.